Self Foam Roller Massage - a Chiropractors perspective

 - Avoid using a foam roller if you meet any of the contraindications for Massage, Sports Massage or Remedial Massage.

 If in doubt seek advice from a suitably qualified therapist or primary care practitioner.
+There is also a more recent article about treating the Quadricep muscles with self-myofascial release (SMR) using a Massage Stick Roller here.

 The article was written by Dr Terry Davis MChiro, DC, BSc (Hons), Adv.
 Dip.
 Rem.
 Massag., Cert.
 WHS.